kumu/help/site/basics/decorations.md

 ### Step 2: Build your selector

-You'll find yourself within a modal that has three sections on the left hand side: Select, Decorate, and Label.
+You'll find yourself within a modal that has three sections: Select, Decorate, and Label.
 The first "Select" step will present you with four options (depending on whether you had elements selected when you clicked the decorate button):

 * Decorate **all** elements
 * Decorate **selected** elements